codefellows/seattle-cybersecurity-401d10/class-17/lab/README.md

 - If successful, you'll see "Security group (name) was created successfully."
 If you ran into issues, troubleshoot until resolved.

 - Include a screenshot of your "Inbound Rules" table in your submission.
 It should have exactly five entries.

+### Part 4: Instance Deployment

+- Switch back to EC2 and launch the following instances:
+  - Ubuntu Server 20.04 LTS (HVM), SSD Volume Type to `class-17-public-subnet`
+    - In Step 3: Configure Instance Details, you can assign the instance to your new VPC and subnet under Network and Subnet dropdown menus.
+    - Remember to specify `class-17-vpc-security-group` from step 3.
+    - AWS should warn you with something like this:

+      > Improve your instances' security.
+Your security group, class-17-vpc-security-group, is open to the world.
+Your instances may be accessible from any IP address.
+We recommend that you update your security group rules to allow access from known IP addresses only.
+You can also open additional ports in your security group to facilitate access to the application or service you're running, e.g., HTTP (80) for web servers.

+      > Note: At this point you can test ping and SSH from Internet to this instance and it should work.

+    - Is this a concern, or does it fit with the goals of your cloud architecture?
+    - As a stretch goal, change the security group to only allow traffic from your computer's public IP address.
+Re-attempt launching the EC2 instance and see if this warning is cleared.

+  - Ubuntu Server 20.04 LTS (HVM), SSD Volume Type to `class-17-private-subnet`
+    - In Step 3: Configure Instance Details, you can assign the instance to your new VPC and subnet under Network and Subnet dropdown menus.
+    - AWS may warn you with the same prompt as before.
+    - Is this a concern, or does it fit with the goals of your cloud architecture?

+    > Note: At this point you can test pinging google from this instance and it should not work.

+### Part 5: NAT Gateway

+Normally, a NAT gateway translates IPs to allow communication between two networks.
+In AWS, however, a **NAT Gateway** is an object that provides communication between different subnets within a VPC.

+- Deploy a NAT gateway between your private and public subnet that allows the Ubuntu Server in your private subnet to access the internet without exposing itself.
+Here's some helpful documentation:

+  > To create a NAT gateway, you must specify the public subnet in which the NAT gateway should reside.
+For more information about public and private subnets, see Subnet routing.
+You must also specify an Elastic IP address to associate with the NAT gateway when you create it.
+The Elastic IP address cannot be changed after you associate it with the NAT Gateway.
+After you've created a NAT gateway, you must update the route table associated with one or more of your private subnets to point internet-bound traffic to the NAT gateway.
+This enables instances in your private subnets to communicate with the internet. -[AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)

+- In the left navigation pane, choose NAT Gateways
+  - Choose Create NAT Gateway:
+    - Subnet: `class-17-public-subnet`
+    - Elastic IP Allocation ID:
+  - Choose Add Tag:
+    - Key: Name
+    - Value: `class-17-NAT`
+  - Choose Create a NAT Gateway

+### Part 6: Configure Route Table for NAT Gateway

+- In the left navigation pan, choose Route Tables and Create Route Table
+  - Apply a name tag:
+    - Name tag: `class-17-NAT-RT`
+    - VPC: `class-17-vpc`
+    - Choose Create and close.
+- Select the newly created route table, choose Action then Edit Route
+- Choose Add Route:
+  - Destination: `0.0.0.0/0`
+  - Target: `class-17-NAT`
+  - Choose Save Route.

 ### Part 7: Wrap Up